adambard/learnxinyminutes-docs/scala.html.markdown

   Set yourself up:

   1) Download Scala - http://www.scala-lang.org/downloads
-  2) unzip/untar in your favourite location and put the bin subdir on the path
+  2) Unzip/untar to your favourite location and put the bin subdir in your `PATH` environment variable
-  3) Start a scala REPL by typing scala.
+  3) Start a Scala REPL by running `scala`.
 You should see the prompt:

   scala>

   This is the so called REPL (Read-Eval-Print Loop).
-You may type any valid Scala expression into it, and the result will be printed.
+You may type any Scala expression, and the result will be printed.
 We will explain what Scala files look like further into this tutorial, but for now, let's start with some basics.

 */